U.S. Philanthropist Provides Single Largest Contribution

 “Since 2000 I have been involved in helping disadvantaged people in 158 countries overcome adversity.
 I feel passionately about what I can do to provide resources to those in need,” said Mr. Behring.
 “Our partnership with Lions Clubs International Foundation will help eradicate preventable blindness throughout the world.
 Think of a grandparent seeing their grandchild for the first time.
 This is only one of the miracles our partnership will provide.”

-Lions Clubs International Foundation is the charitable arm of Lions Clubs International, the largest service club organization in the world with nearly 1.35 million members in 206 geographic areas and countries.
+Lions Clubs International Foundation is the charitable arm of Lions Clubs International, the largest service club organization in the world.
 In July, LCIF was ranked the number one non-governmental organization worldwide by a Financial Times survey.
 LCIF provides grants for large-scale Lions service projects around the world.
 Established in 1968, LCIF has awarded a total of $625 million in grant funding for a variety of humanitarian projects.
 For more information, visit www.lcif.org.